-These emissions are the sum of helicopter transport from shore to offshore installations (1,416 tonnes CO2) and fuel consumption on supply and stand-by vessels (21,050 tonnes CO2).
+These emissions are the sum of helicopter transport from shore to offshore installations (1,599 tonnes CO2) and fuel consumption on marine installation, support and stand-by vessels during operations (41,686 t CO2), as well as idle rigs on contract (5 506 tonnes CO2).
 All registered vessels and helicopters on hire for us have been accounted for.